 The operative statute provides for the general rule that there is a three year statute of limitations for fraud in California. § 338(d) of California’s Code of Civil Procedure defines the statute of limitations for fraud as:

 Within three years:

 An action for relief on the ground of fraud or mistake.
 The cause of action in that case is not deemed to have accrued until the discovery, by the aggrieved party, of the facts constituting the fraud or mistake.

 Therefore, the statute of limitations “begins to run from the time the facts constituting the fraud or mistake are discovered, or should reasonably have been discovered.”
 11A Cal.
 Jur.
 3d Cancellation and Reformation § 30.
 A skilled business fraud attorney can determine the the time that the fraud was, or reasonably should have been, discovered.

-Contact an Experienced Fraud Attorney in Los Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, Palo Alto, San Jose, Santa Barbara, Redding, Oakland, and Long Beach Today
+Contact an Experienced Fraud Attorney in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California Today

 These are only a few examples of the numerous defenses to fraud in California.
 The knowledgeable business attorneys at Talkov Law can help you defend yourself against a fraud claim.
 Whether you feel that the plaintiff cannot meet California’s heightened pleading requirement for fraud or that you have an applicable affirmative defense to fraud, the attorneys at Talkov Law can help.
 Call (844) 4-TALKOV (825568) or contact us online for a free, 15 minute evaluation of your situation.